googlearchive/polymer-element-catalog/guides/layout.md

 ---
-title: Using Paper's Layout Elements
+title: Using layout elements and classes
-summary: "How to create a responsive, mobile-first layout with Paper elements."
+summary: "How to create a responsive, mobile-first layout with Paper elements and flexbox classes."
 tags: ['layout']
 elements: ['paper-header-panel','paper-toolbar','paper-drawer-panel','paper-scaffold']
 updated: 2015-07-23